 Help!
-The Disk Is Write Protected on USB/SD Card
+The Disk Is Write-protected on USB/SD Card

 Solution 1: Check and Kill USB Flash Drive Viruses

-When plugging a USB flash drive or SD card to PC, this device is easy to be attacked by some viruses if you download a piece of spyware from an illegal website.
-The files or folders on this USB drive/SD card are also easy to be filled with viruses, which can lead to the disk is write protected error on your storage device.
+When a USB flash drive, pen drive, or SD card is plugged into a PC, it could be easily attacked by viruses attached to spyware downloaded from an illegal website.
+The files or folders on this device could also be easily filled with viruses that can lead to the disk is write-protected error on your storage device.

 Solution 2: Check and Unlock USB Flash Drive